-Hold the pilot chute in position with one hand and flip the container over onto its back.
+Holding pilot chute in position with one hand and with the other hand under pack, turn the pack over.

-Draw the pull-up cords through the grommets by removing the T-handles.
+pull-up Draw cords through grommets by removing T-handles from the pack.

 Working from the top, pull the locking loop through the container and insert ripcord pin.
 Once all three pins are in place, remove pull-up cords slowly to avoid burns.